TheRosettaFoundation/SOLAS-Match/README.md

         $ sudo apt-get install subversion

-	In the root of the directory structure run:
+	In api/ and ui/ do the following:

         $ curl -s https://getcomposer.org/installer | php